What happens on completion day?

 Compare home removal quotes today with our removal costs calculator

 If I fail to come up with the money will I be fined?

-Yes, but if you have failed to pay because your buyers also failed to come up with the money, they will pay a penalty to you, so hopefully you won’t lose out.
+If you fail to transfer the funds on completion day, you will be fined.
+However, if you have failed to pay because your buyers also failed to come up with the money, they will pay a penalty to you, so hopefully you won’t lose out.